-Yale's IACUC requires a database search when your protocol involves USDA-covered species at Pain Categories D and E. You must conduct a literature search in at least two databases to show:
+Yale's Institutional Animal Care and Use Committee (IACUC) requires a database search when your protocol involves USDA-covered species at Pain Categories D and E. You must conduct a literature search in at least two databases to show:

 Why is the library involved?